 From 2018-22, he is a PhD funded scholar working between the universities of Southampton and Bath Spa in the U.K. He has been awarded a full PhD studentship from the Arts and Humantieis Research Council and the South West and Wales Doctoral Training Partnership.

-Upcoming projects in 2019/20 include new works with the Barton Rhys duo (UK), the Birmingham Contemporary Music Group and Moscow Contemporary Music Ensemble (UK/RU) and ZHDK Zurich (CH).
+Upcoming projects in 2019/20 include a large-scale work for the Schallfeld Ensemble (Graz), new works for the Barton Rhys duo (UK), the Birmingham Contemporary Music Group and Moscow Contemporary Music Ensemble (UK/RU) and the ZHDK Zurich (CH).

-Also in 2019, Cameron began a long-term collaborative project - Encounters - with French composer Colin Roche, in which both composers will present and share their own working practices over a 2-3 week period in a live exhibition format.
+Also in 2019/20, Cameron continues a long-term collaborative project - Encounters - with French composer Colin Roche, in which both composers will present and share their own working practices over a 2-3 week period in a live exhibition format.
 This will be shown in galleries and spaces in Europe, Russia, Georgia, Canada, the USA and Japan in the 2019/20.

 < BACK >